andreabradpitto/ARP-assignment/README.md

 - [gcc](https://gcc.gnu.org/)
 - At least 1 MB of free disk space

 The space required is intended for the repository contents + the compiled code.
-Please beware that running the code for an extended time span may produce much greater log file sizes.
+Please beware that running the code for an extended time span may produce much greater log file sizes (roughly 7 MB per minute).

 ## ✅ 4 - Installation